Silvanite/nova-field-place/README.md

 # Laravel Nova Place Field (Extended)

+**NOTICE: As of Nova 1.2.0 this functionality is now included in Nova by default and there is no need to install this package if you are using an up-to-date version of Nova.**

 An extended variant of the standard Nova Place Field to offer access to latitude and longitude coordinates

 ## Installation